Home › Intelligence › Personnel Accountability › Carr, Willie E

 Sources

-- Atlanta Journal-Constitution — multiple reports on the Henegar homicide, allegations of staff failure to intervene, and the $4 million settlement (2025–2026)
+- Atlanta Journal-Constitution — reports on David Henegar homicide, lawsuit allegations, and $4 million state settlement (2026)

 Positions Held